hangnguyen81/countries-search/README.md

 * [Rest Countries API](https://restcountries.eu/rest/v2/all) - no API key required
 * [WeatherStack](https://weatherstack.com) .
 This API needs key to fetch data.
 Therefore, you need to register as a member to get API key.
 To use their service, please read in their [document](https://weatherstack.com/documentation)

-Due to GitHub environment page, my app in GitHub page still run smoothly with data of countries but the data from webstack cannot loaded.
+Due to GitHub environment page, my app in GitHub page still run smoothly with data of countries but the data from weatherstack cannot loaded.
 However, with correct api_key of weatherstack, it is functional perfectly in localhost environment

 You can search as you type
 - If one country matches the query, the information of that country will show